hydroper/as3parser/docs/features.md

 ## Type inference

-The _typeInference_ compiler option adds type inference for specific contexts such that:
+The _typeInference_ compiler option turns on type inference for specific contexts such that:

 - constants from discriminant enums implicitly convert to discriminant enums,
 - variable bindings have the type of the assigned expression,